ahigerd/dse-clef/README.md

-dse2wav
+dse-clef
 =======

-dse2wav is a player for game music originally published using Procyon Digital Sound Elements.
+dse-clef is a player for game music originally published using Procyon Digital Sound Elements.

 Building
 --------